segmentio/objconv/README.md

 objconv package.
 However there are a couple of differences that need to be taken in consideration:

-- When struct tags are used to define the behavior of marshaling or unmarshaling structs, the tag name needs to be `objconv` (instead of `json` for example).

 - Encoder and Decoder types are not exposed in the objconv sub-packages, instead the types from the top-level package are used.
 For example, variables declared with the `json.Encoder` type would have to be replaced with `objconv.Encoder`.